Universite-Gustave-Eiffel/NoiseModelling/Docs/Matsim_Tutorial.rst

 Let's calculate all the receivers around our buildings using the Building_Grid WPS bloc with the following inputs :

-- tableBuilding : BUILDINGS
+- Buildings table table : BUILDINGS
-- delta : 5.0
+- Distance between receivers : 5.0
 - height : 4.0

 That will place receviers around all the buildings, at 4 meter high and 5 meters apart.

 Now, we must use the Receivers_From_Activity_Random WPS bloc.
 The inputs are simple, you just have to specify the names of the previously created tables

-- outTableName : ACTIVITY_RECEIVERS
+- Name of created table : ACTIVITY_RECEIVERS
-- activitiesTable : ACTIVITIES
+- Name of the table containing the activities : ACTIVITIES
-- buildingsTable : BUILDINGS
+- Name of the table containing the buildings : BUILDINGS
-- receiversTable: RECEIVERS
+- Name of the table containing the receivers: RECEIVERS

 .. figure:: images/matsim/receiver_activities_wps.png
    :align: center